Henry Krokatsis: Work

-Public Works
+Public works

 Krokatsis has been commissioned on various occasions to produce public works, such as the permanent memorial for Joseph Grimaldi, Joseph Grimaldi Park, Islington, Helter Skelter Lighthouse, Eastnor Castle, and Turning Tree, in Ladywell Fields, Lewisham, Kabin for Frieze sculpture park in Regent's Park and Confiteor for Ordrupgaard Sculpture garden, Copenhagen.

 In 2013 Krokatsis won a 'hotly-contested' commission from Hastings Borough Council, to produce a public sculpture to adorn the town's seafront.
 His proposed 13 m (42 ft) polished aluminium Helter Skelter, with the texture of rough-hewn wood, beat out competition from Marcus Harvey, Oliver Marsden, Marete Masrusman, Graham Rich, and St Clair de Cemin.

 However the £100,000 commission was later axed by Hastings Borough Council after a backlash from a small number of "nostalgia fetishists" living locally, who disliked the proposed sculpture.
 Krokatsis received "vitriolic hate mail" and a crude 12 metre high replica of his Helter Skelter was burned at annual Hastings bonfire celebration.

 Personal life

 Krokatsis, whose work often explores religious themes, has a mixed religious background.
-Krokatsis is the son of a Greek Orthodox father, and a Jewish mother, and a practitioner of Taoist Ba Gua moving meditation.
+Krokatsis is the son of a Greek Orthodox father, and a Jewish mother, and a practitioner of Taoist baguazang moving meditation.